jsucec03-arch/multi-agent-bias-mapping/README.md

 ## Overview

-This is a conceptual research proposal for modeling cognitive bias using a multi-agent AI system.
-Instead of attempting to eliminate bias, the system explicitly models different biases as separate agents and analyzes their interpretations.
+MABMS is a conceptual research proposal exploring how cognitive biases shape interpretation.

+Instead of reducing bias, this project models bias explicitly using multiple AI agents with distinct interpretative frameworks, and analyzes their outputs on identical inputs.

-## Core Idea
+## Research Problem

-Each agent represents a distinct interpretative framework (bias model), such as:
-- empirical (minimizing assumptions)
-- narrative (maximizing causality and meaning)
-- pragmatic (optimizing for functionality)
-- skeptical (challenging conclusions)
+Human reasoning is inherently biased, and current approaches in AI primarily focus on bias reduction.

-All agents receive the same input but generate different interpretations.
+However, there is no clear framework for understanding how different biases systematically transform the same input into different interpretations.

-By analyzing where agents converge and diverge, the system aims to:
-- identify structural distortions in interpretation
-- distinguish signal from cognitive noise
-- map the limits of human understanding

 ## Research Questions

-- How do different predefined bias models affect interpretation of identical inputs?
+- How do different bias models affect interpretation of identical inputs?
-- Can convergence across heterogeneous agents be used as a proxy for reduced interpretative distortion?
+- Can agreement across heterogeneous agents indicate reduced interpretative distortion?
-- Which types of bias consistently introduce systematic error across domains?
+- Which biases consistently introduce systematic error?

+## Core Concept

+The system consists of multiple agents, each representing a distinct bias model:

+- Empirical agent → minimizes assumptions
+- Narrative agent → maximizes causality and meaning
+- Pragmatic agent → optimizes for usefulness
+- Skeptical agent → challenges all conclusions

+All agents:
+- receive identical input
+- produce independent interpretations

+The system then analyzes:
+- convergence (agreement)
+- divergence (disagreement)
+- stability across inputs

 ## Method (Conceptual)

-- Define 3–5 agents with distinct bias frameworks
+1. Define a set of bias-driven agents
-- Provide identical inputs (text, scenarios, decision problems)
+2. Provide identical inputs (text, scenarios, decision problems)
-- Collect and compare outputs
+3. Collect outputs
-- Analyze:
+4. Measure:
    - agreement rate
-  - divergence patterns
+   - divergence structure
-  - consistency across different input types
+   - cross-domain consistency

-## Motivation
+## Hypothesis

-Human perception and reasoning are inherently biased.
-Current approaches in AI and cognitive science focus primarily on bias reduction, but do not provide a clear framework for understanding how different biases shape interpretation.

-This proposal explores the idea that controlled bias modeling may provide deeper insights than bias elimination.
+Bias is not only a source of error, but also a structured transformation of input.

+By modeling bias explicitly, we can:
+- map interpretative distortion
+- identify stable signals across perspectives
+- better understand limits of cognition

 ## Innovation

 Unlike standard approaches (bias reduction), this project:

-- explicitly models bias as a variable
+- treats bias as a measurable variable
-- compares multiple interpretative systems in parallel
+- compares multiple interpretations in parallel
-- identifies stable conclusions across conflicting perspectives
+- focuses on structure of disagreement, not just accuracy

-## Related Fields
+## Related Work & Context

+This idea connects to:

-- Multi-agent systems
+- multi-agent systems
 - AI interpretability
-- Cognitive bias modeling
+- cognitive bias research
 - AI alignment

+Modern multi-agent frameworks already coordinate multiple agents to solve complex tasks :contentReference[oaicite:0]{index=0}, but they typically optimize performance rather than analyze interpretative divergence.

 ## Potential Applications

 - AI alignment and interpretability
-- disinformation analysis
+- disinformation detection
-- decision-making in complex systems
+- decision support systems
-- modeling human perception and error
+- modeling human reasoning

+## Limitations

+- No implementation yet
+- Conceptual framework only
+- Requires formalization for empirical validation

 ## Status

-This is an early-stage conceptual research idea.
-There is currently no implementation.
+Early-stage research concept.
+No code implemented.

+## Next Steps

+- Define minimal prototype using LLM agents
+- Test on controlled datasets
+- Analyze divergence patterns

 ## Author